balancer/docs/docs/reference/vebal-and-gauges/estimating-gauge-incentive-aprs.md

 * The overall gauge vote percentage directs the weekly BAL emissions.
 If the weekly total amount is 145,000 BAL per week, a pool gauge with 1% of the vote will net in 1,450 BAL towards that gauge
 * Emissions are set based on the previous weeks voting round which concludes each Thursday 00:00 UTC

 To estimate the BAL liquidity mining APR for a certain gauge, various endpoints have to be read.
-Currently, there is not an API to obtain the APRs as they have to be calculated on the fly.&#x20;
+Currently, there is not an API to obtain the APRs as they have to be calculated on the fly.

-Follow the steps below to calculate the liquidity mining APR for a certain gauge (explained in more detail in [data fetching](data-fetching.md)):
+Follow the steps below to calculate the liquidity mining APR for a certain gauge:

 1. Obtain the current gauge whitelist from the front-end repo
 2. Obtain the working supply for each gauge by reading gauge vyper contracts